Second City Television: Awards

 During its network run on NBC, the show garnered 15 Emmy nominations (often with multiple episodes competing against each other).

-The episode "Moral Majority" won an Emmy Award for Writing for a Variety or Music Program in 1982.
-During Joe Flaherty's acceptance speech, award presenter Milton Berle repeatedly interrupted with sarcastic retorts of, "Oh, that's funny".
+In 1982, the episode "Moral Majority" won an Emmy Award for Writing for a Variety or Music Program.
+During Joe Flaherty's acceptance speech, award presenter Milton Berle repeatedly interrupted with sarcastic retorts of "That's funny".
 Flaherty then turned to Berle and said, "Sorry, Uncle Miltie...go to sleep" (a parody of Berle's famous closing line to children at the end of his Texaco Star Theater programs, "Listen to your Uncle Miltie and go to bed").
 A flustered Berle simply replied, "What?"
-The incident became comedy fodder for SCTV, as the next season contained a bit where Flaherty beats up a Berle lookalike while shouting, "You'll never ruin another acceptance speech, Uncle Miltie!"SCTV won the award again in 1983.SCTV was inducted into Canada's Walk of Fame in 2002.
+The incident became comedy fodder for SCTV, as the next season contained a bit where Flaherty beats up a Berle lookalike while shouting, "You'll never ruin another acceptance speech, Uncle Miltie!"

+In 1983, the episode "Sweeps Week" won the award again.

+In 2002, SCTV was inducted into Canada's Walk of Fame.